István Csák

-István Hircsák (Csák) (18 February 1915 – 31 December 1985) was a Hungarian ice hockey and field hockey player who competed in the 1936 Winter Olympics and 1936 Summer Olympics.
-In 1936 he was part of the Hungarian ice hockey team which was eliminated in the second round of the Olympic tournament.
-He played all six matches as goaltender.
-At the 1936 Summer Games, he was a member of the Hungarian field hockey team which was eliminated in the group stage of the Olympic tournament.
-He played all three matches as goalkeeper.
+István Hircsák (Csák) (18 February 1915 – 31 December 1976) was a Hungarian ice hockey and field hockey player who competed in the 1936 Winter Olympics and 1936 Summer Olympics.
+In 1936, he was a member of the Hungarian ice hockey team that was eliminated in the second round of the Olympic tournament.
+Hircsák played as the goaltender in all six matches.
+He also participated in the 1936 Summer Games as a member of the Hungarian field hockey team, which was eliminated in the group stage of the Olympic tournament.
+Hircsák played as the goalkeeper in all three matches.

 Csák migrated to the United Kingdom in 1956.
 He was the father of Steve Hilton, a British political strategist known for his work with former British Prime Minister David Cameron.